DPDK/dpdk/doc/guides/prog_guide/cryptodev_lib.rst

 operations.

-As a minimum the symmetric operation must have a source data buffer (``m_src``), the session type (session-based/less), a valid session (or transform chain if in session-less mode) and the minimum authentication/ cipher parameters required depending on the type of operation specified in the session or the transform chain.
+As a minimum the symmetric operation must have a source data buffer (``m_src``), a valid session (or transform chain if in session-less mode) and the minimum authentication/ cipher parameters required depending on the type of operation specified in the session or the transform chain.

 .. code-block:: c